spree/spree/guides/src/content/faq/index.md

 A: That's currently not possible out of the box; this would require some customizations.

+**Q: Is there some themes/templates for a marketplace, so I don't have to do the design work from scratch?**

+A: Yes, feel free to look at [New Spree UX](https://bit.ly/new-spree-ux) and, as an example [this article](https://sparksolutions.co/covid-19-response-well-delivered-online-store-for-employees-only/).

 **Q: Is Spree a good solution to create a mobile marketplace C2C?**

 A: Yes, but with some custom development.
 Take a look at [this article](https://spreecommerce.org/building-a-p2p-marketplace-on-spree-commerce-for-the-sharing-renting-swapping-economy/).